bencooperjamin/xlmentoringwxh/README.md

     a.
 As a frequent user, I want to confidently recommend the charity to others.

     b.
-As a frequent visitor, I want to be able to check for new traing days and discover what current opportunities the charity has had.
+As a frequent visitor, I want to be able to check for new training days and discover what current opportunities the charity has had.

 <sup><sub>[*Back to top*](#contents)</sup></sub>

 ### Scope

-Taking all of the above into account I decided that we would need four main pages to begin with;
+Taking all of the above into account I decided that we would need three main pages to begin with;

 * __Home Page:__ This would provide users with charities motto along with some testimonials from young people who have benefited from the charity
-* __About Us Page:__ This would provide crucial information covering who its for, who can volunteer,how it works and safeguarding
+* __About Us Page:__ This would provide crucial information covering who its for, who can volunteer, how it works and safeguarding
 * __Contact Page:__ This would allow users to ask for more information and to show interest.

-As well as the four main pages, links to the charities social media page, charity registration number and accreditations  would be clearly shown in the footer to direct users to other sites.
+As well as the three main pages, links to the charities social media page, charity registration number and accreditations  would be clearly shown in the footer to direct users to other sites.

-These four pages give the Project Manager a good starting idea about the potential for having their own website with room to expand the site to include more features in the future.
+These three pages give the Project Manager a good starting idea about the potential for having their own website with room to expand the site to include more features in the future.

 <sup><sub>[*Back to top*](#contents)</sup></sub>